-Child sexual abuse content – hosted globally
+Child sexual abuse content hosted anywhere in the world

-- Non-photographic images of child sexual abuse (such as computer-generated images) – hosted only in the UK.
+Non-photographic child sexual abuse images hosted in the UK

 Any child with unrestricted access to internet-connected devices is at risk.
 We’ve launched a campaign to empower girls and warn their parents and carers about the risks posed by predators targeting children online.
 We want to build resilience to the threat of self-generated sexual abuse of children, thereby reducing the number of incidences.